sandboxie-plus/sandboxie-docs/docs/Content/NetworkDnsFilter.md

 ### 3. Block all requests to a domain

-This rule blocks all DNS requests to `example.com` for any sandboxed application (i.e., no DNS resolution occurs for the domain):
+This rule blocks all DNS requests to `example.com` for any sandboxed application:

 ```ini
 [DefaultBox]